impossibledreams/wc-external-variations/readme.txt

 You can find this plugin at [WordPress.org](https://wordpress.org/plugins/wc-external-variations/)

+You can make a donation to support this project [here](https://www.paypal.com/biz/fund?id=8JX776MCWU338)

 == Installation ==

 1. Make sure you are running WooCommerce v4.0 or higher.